 With Roku’s massive U.S. user base, the app gave the client an effective new channel to reach and retain viewers.

-There’s a reason so many platforms, from niche fitness instructors to global broadcasters, are betting on live streaming — it works.
+There’s a reason so many platforms, from niche fitness instructors to global broadcasters, are betting on live streaming.
+It’s because it works.
 Not just because it’s trendy, but because it taps into something people genuinely want right now: real-time connection, relevance, and interaction.

 That said, building a good live streaming app isn’t just about pressing “Go Live”.
 It’s about knowing what your viewers expect and then quietly doing a lot of technical heavy lifting to make it all feel seamless.

-Whether your goal is to develop live streaming app features for a brand-new platform or add real-time content to an existing VOD setup, the foundation is the same: think beyond the video.
+The foundation is the same regardless of your goal (developing live streaming app features for a brand-new platform or adding real-time content to an existing VOD setup): think beyond the video.
 Think community.
 Think cross-device.
 Think retention.

 Because the real benefits of live streaming aren’t just in view counts, they’re in moments that feel personal, participatory, and worth showing up for.